 The Kano Model, depicted in the chart above, shows us that some features meet basic expectations (usefulness) and others generate excitement (interest).
 This is what Sonia was talking about.
 The effort we put into our content pushes us over to the right side of the chart.
 But some features of our content are there just to meet readers’ expectations (the lower curved line), while other features of our content add excitement, delighting our readers (the upper curved line).
 We can use this model to evaluate the value of our content, and improve it:

-Interest: How to delight your readers
+Interest: How to delight your readers with great content

 At best, your writing is inspired.
 This means that, at the very least, it’s original and written in your own voice.
 If you enjoyed writing it, your audience will likely enjoy reading it.
 But if you find it’s lacking in the “wow” factor, try adding one or more of these excitement generators: